deefactorial/openmoney-network/readme.md

 #Local Hosting

 You must have the [openmoney-api](https://github.com/deefactorial/openmoney-api) installed and running on port 8080.
+Nginx is used to host the client code base and api end points on the same port(80) by using a reverse proxy of the port 8080 which is running the api.

 ```sh
 sudo apt-get install nginx
 cp openmoney-network.nginx.conf /etc/nginx/sites-available/
 ln -s /etc/nginx/sites-available/openmoney-network.nginx.conf /etc/nginx/sites-enabled/openmoney-network.nginx.conf